Leadership

 Steve Goodrich

-Steve Goodrich is the president and CEO of The Center for Organizational Excellence, Inc. (COE).
-He has over 35 years of leading organizations and advising top government and private sector leaders in organizational effectiveness strategies to improve performance and effectiveness.
-Steve’s passion for excellence is the foundation for creating and guiding COE to serve the American people and care about its clients, employees and partners.
+Steve Goodrich is Chairman of the Board of Directors of the Shared Services Leadership Coalition and retired President and CEO of The Center for Organizational Excellence, Inc. He has over 35 years of experience leading organizations and advising top government and private sector leaders in organizational effectiveness strategies to improve performance and effectiveness.

 Steve began his career in education and then transitioned into consulting in the power generation industry.
 As a division director in a large technology solutions firm, he guided the integration of technology into the workplace.
 He has held senior leadership positions in small and large firms.
-He has served on the White House Committee for Educational Reform, is currently the Chairman of the Board for the Association of Management Consulting Firms, and is often found on the speaking circuit.
+He has served on the White House Committee for Educational Reform, is a former Chairman of the Board for the Association of Management Consulting Firms.
 Steve has taught at the university level and has served on a number of corporate boards, as well as serving as Chairman of the Board of a 501(c)(3) charity.

 Steve holds a Master’s degree in Industrial Management from the University of Maryland and a Bachelor’s degree in Education from Fitchburg State University.